clair3st/django-imager/README.md

 ```
 (django-imager) $ pip install -r requirements.pip
 ```
-Navigate to the project root, lending_library, and apply the migrations for the app.
+Navigate to the project root, django-imager, and apply the migrations for the app.
 ```
-(django-imager) $ cd lending_library
+(django-imager) $ cd django-imager
 (django-imager) $ ./manage.py migrate
 ```
 Finally, run the server in order to server the app on localhost